ASE-WS23-GruppeA/workout-tracker/ARCHITECTURE.md

 Given the aim for cost-effectiveness, all microservices and the front-end application are planned to be deployed on a single DigitalOcean Droplet.
 Each component is containerized using Docker for easier deployment and management.

----

-## Monitoring and Logging

-Basic monitoring and logging are implemented using Spring Boot’s Actuator and logging capabilities.
-Metrics are exposed via endpoints and can be collected for future monitoring solutions.